alexkaze/bank-app/README.md

 - Transfer amount must be greater than 0 and not less than users's total balance.
 - Also a user can't transfer money to himself.
 - In order to close the account a user should enter his login and pin in the close form.

+> **Warning**
+> Unfortunately the error popup messages has not been added yet.
+The Highlights block introduced above should help.